gasparka/thesis/docs/pyha.rst

 Designs with memory
 -------------------

+.. todo:: more general info about the state!

 So far, all the designs presented have been stateless (without memory).
 Often algorithms need to store some value for later use, this indicates that the design must contain memory elements.

 This chapter gives an overview of memory based designs in Pyha.

+How is this done in Pyha?

 Accumulator and registers
 ~~~~~~~~~~~~~~~~~~~~~~~~~